Explosion hits Jehovah’s Witnesses meeting in southern India, one killed

 “We are examining all angles and will find out who is behind this,” Saheb added.

-Jehovah’s Witnesses is a sect of Christianity known for its worldwide practice of door-to-door evangelism.
+The Jehovah’s Witnesses sect of Christianity is known for its worldwide practice of door-to-door evangelism.
 The movement teaches non-violence and stays politically neutral, with members refusing to vote or serve in the military.

 India, with a population of 1.4 billion, has only about 60,000 Jehovah’s Witnesses followers, its adherents say.
 There are about 28 million Christians in India, as per the 2011 census.